-The Maya House at Belize Botanic Gardens was constructed of sustainably harvested materials collected from the property.
+The Maya House, as shown above, was constructed of sustainably harvested materials collected from the property.
 This is only one of the many and varied attractions at BBG.
 Wander through at your leisure with your self-guide booklet or spend an hour with one of our knowledgeable guides on a tour of your choice.
 Walk the May Medicinal Trail and learn about how plant have been used for medicines for centuries.
 See the rainforest trail; learn the importance of the savannah habitat and more.
-Climb the tower and look down at the forest.
+Climb the fire tower and look down at the forest.
 Bird watchers can pick up a bird list from the office and see what birds you can spot.
 After you have seen the gardens have lunch at duPlooy’s deck (adjacent to the gardens) and save some time for frolicking around in the Macal River.
 (If you are staying at duPlooy’s, you have unlimited access to the gardens)

 Whether you see the Gardens on your own or with a guide, here are a few of the attractions we hope you won’t miss.